 The scope of Board diversity can incorporate several attributes.
 Some key attributes include, but are not limited to: gender, professional skills, regional representation, technical experience, regulatory experience, and breadth of industry and academic connections.
 Board diversity needs will be based on specific requirements to effectively execute our strategic plan and represent the ISPE membership.

 - Were there any substantive changes to the governance documents?

-There were two (2) modifications that members might consider substantive: 1) The Board has approved the authority for the Board to appoint one (1) Director position to the Board during the established election cycle and 2) A Young Professional Board Committee has been established by the Board and the current Chair of the International Young Professionals Committee will be invited to board meetings as an ex-officio (non-voting) member representing ISPE Young Professionals.
+There were two (2) modifications that members might consider substantive: 1) The Board has approved the authority for the Board to appoint one (1) Director position to the Board during the established election cycle and 2) An Emerging Leader Board Committee has been established by the Board and the current Chair of the International Emerging Leaders Committee will be invited to board meetings as an ex-officio (non-voting) member representing ISPE Emerging Leaders.

 - What is the Board’s objective for appointing a Director position as opposed to using the normal member election process?

 The objective is to ensure ISPE has the appropriate diversity within the Board to execute business strategies as defined in our ISPE Strategic Plan.
 It is not the Board’s expectation that every election cycle will require an appointed position.
 Additionally, there will be no more than one (1) “appointed position” on the Board at any given time.